Spare Time Development and Polish?

-I've been working with Blur very on and off again for months, while making plans of future gameplay systems, an ideal aesthetic, and an environment for this player perspective.
-Though all of those ideas are still just scribbles in my word documentation.
+I've been working with Blur very on and off again for months.
+All while planning future gameplay systems, an ideal aesthetic, and an environment for this player perspective to navigate.
+Though all of those ideas are still just scribbles in a word document.
 My work in Unreal has been mostly focused on the core movement player experience.
-Where I'm naturally very excited by new design to implement, I'm also hyper aware that the finer math and blueprint work towards a better game-feel is what I should still focus on.
+Where I'm naturally very excited by new design/mechanics to implement, I'm also hyper aware that the finer math and blueprint work towards a better game-feel is what I should still focus on.

 this is a p r o t o t y p e to see if my design concept even plays well.
 It's forever satisfying to code a system closer and closer to how I see in my head, but it is still just walking.
 The intended player experience is more than just this walking.
 So for the sake of actually determining how this "90 degree look" plays with horror game systems, I think those systems will be my next major focus.